 Billy McCracken was one of the most successful defender of his time.
 McCracken played for the English club Newcastle United from 1904 to 1924, helping them win three League titles and the FA Cup.
 He was known for setting the offside trap for the attackers.
 The offside rule was changed because of him.

-RB: John Carey (Ireland/N.Ireland)
+RB: John Carey (Republic/N.Ireland)

 He was also a dual internationalist, playing for and captaining both Ireland teams – the FAI XI and the IFA XI.
 In 1949, he was voted the FWA Footballer of the Year and in the same year captained the FAI XI that defeated England, becoming the first non-UK team to beat England at home.
 As a player Carey spent most of his career at Manchester United, where he was team captain from 1946 until he retired as a player in 1953.

-CB/DM: Paul McGrath (Ireland)
+CB/DM: Paul McGrath (Republic)

 Paul McGrath is one of Ireland's greatest ever players.
 He played 83 times for Ireland.
 He appeared at the 1990 and 1994 World Cup Finals, as well as the Euro 1988.
 He played for St Patrick's Athletic and then, joined Manchester United in 1982.
 He had a run-in with Sir Alex who was the new manager at Manchester United and moved to Aston Villa in 1989 where he won the PFA Player of the Year in 1993.
 He later played for Derby County and Sheffield United.